 (Photo credit: Zoological Society of London.)

-In Great Britain, reports of amphibian malformations are sporadic and usually affect only individuals or small numbers of animals at any one time.
+Amphibian malformations have been reported from across the globe, with most reports coming from North America.
+In Great Britain, reports of amphibian malformations are sporadic, very infrequent and usually affect only individuals or small numbers of animals at any one time.

 Risk to human health